 Residents are welcome to participate.
-Contact
+Contact sustainability@dickinson.edu to learn more.

 Climate resilience is the capacity to anticipate, prepare for, limit, prevent, withstand, and recover from impacts of the changing climate and to adapt and thrive in an uncertain future.